awslabs/aws-sdk-kotlin/CONTRIBUTING.md

 The binary compatibility validator can also be run manually using `./gradlew apiCheck`.

 ## Finding contributions to work on
 Looking at the existing issues is a great way to find something to contribute on.
-As our projects, by default, use the default GitHub issue labels ((enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any ['help wanted'](https://github.com/aws-samples/aws-sdk-kotlin/labels/help%20wanted) issues is a great place to start.
+As our projects, by default, use the default GitHub issue labels ((enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any ['good first issue'](https://github.com/awslabs/aws-sdk-kotlin/labels/good%20first%20issue) issues is a great place to start.

 ## Code of Conduct